 (5) The company shall, within 28 days after the making of an order by the Court on any such application, forward a copy of the order to the Registrar and, if default is made in complying with this provision the company and every officer of the company who is in default shall be liable to a fine not exceeding $40.

-(6) The expression “variation” in this section includes abrogation and the expression “varied” shall be construed accordingly.
+(6) The expression variation in this section includes abrogation and the expression varied shall be construed accordingly.

 [Section 78 amended by No. 113 of 1965 s.
 8(1).]